top of page

 To learn more, check out this interview with Dr. Splichal where she discusses all that you need to know to get started with barefoot training.
 She also has a great YouTube channel and Instagram (@thefunctionalfootdoc) where you can learn even more about foot health and foot strengthening exercises.

 I also recommend Naboso products like the Neuroball and Training Mat.
-For 10% off, use my code: LAMB.
+Use my code LAMB for a sweet discount.

 References: